Someone1206/Non-Existence/sCalc/readme.md

 ---
 ##### =======================You may get brain strokes while reading this disclaimer cuz its horrible english=========================
 ---
-Thi calculator can cause a number of diseases from 'Brain Aches' to brain cancer, epilepsy, death of 98.569% of your neurons (but certainly not AIDS or any other STIs i.e. [if you know what I mean]).
+The calculator can cause a number of diseases from 'Brain Aches' to brain cancer, epilepsy, death of 98.569% of your neurons (but certainly not AIDS or any other STIs i.e. [if you know what I mean]).
 ### Use it at your own risk...

 Please stay atleast a meter away from your screen/monitor cuz you may be tempted to punch it(***xactly how Armin punched Eren in s4 ep14 [Yeah the monitor won't be able to punch you back like Eren did cuz it probably won't exist by then])***